StefanMorar/nodejs-training/chapters/000-intro.md

 - Create your own repository on your personal account and give access to your mentors (make sure you specify your name in case you have an esoteric username).
 - Commit messages should be suggestive of the changes made.
 You can push the commits when each individual chapter is finished.
 - [Create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `main` branch **before starting work**.
-- In order to request a **code review** from the mentors, you must [open aPull Request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `main` branch.
+- In order to request a **code review** from the mentors, you must [open a Pull Request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `main` branch.
 Inform them in your **daily standup** of this or through a PM.
 - Once the Pull Request is **approved** by the mentors, merge it into `main`.
-- Continue your work on the `develop` branch.
+- Create a new branch from `main` or continue your work on the `develop` branch.
 Open a Pull Request when you want to request another code review and merge it into `main` after it is approved.
 - Repeat as necessary until the training has ended.